 Technique #1: Deep Breathing

-Inhale for 3 seconds, exhale for 3 seconds.
+Inhale through your nose for 3 seconds, exhale through mouth for 3 seconds.
 Repeat that 10 times.
 Regulating your breathing, lowers your heart rate, and automatically calms you down.

 Make sure you breathe using the whole of your lungs.
 To do that, lay on your back and take deep breaths.
 Your tummy should expand as you inhale, and shrink as you exhale.